nrfconnect/sdk-nrf/samples/bluetooth/peripheral_bms/README.rst

 1. |connect_terminal_specific|
 #.
 Reset the kit.
 #.
-Start `nRF Connect for Desktop`_ and select the connected device that is used for communication.
+Start `nRF Connect for Desktop`_.
 #.
+Open the Bluetooth Low Energy app and select the connected device that is used for communication.
-Connect to the device from nRF Connect.
+#.
+Connect to the device from the app.
    The device is advertising as "Nordic_BMS".
 #.
-Bond with the device:
+Bind with the device:

    a.
-Click the :guilabel:`Settings` button for the device in nRF Connect.
+Click the :guilabel:`Settings` button for the device in the app.
-   b.
+   #.
 Select :guilabel:`Pair`.
-   c.
+   #.
 Select :guilabel:`Keyboard and display` in the IO capabilities setting.
-   d.
+   #.
 Select :guilabel:`Perform Bonding`.
-   e.
+   #.
 Click :guilabel:`Pair`.

 #.
 Check the logs to verify that the connection security is updated.
 #.
 Disconnect the device in nRF Connect.